OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/05_Ethics_V4.md

 # 🌍 Pillar 2: Inclusion and Cultural Diversity

-## Core Principle: AI as Equity Amplifier
+@competencyHighlight(Core Principle: AI as Equity Amplifier)

 **UNESCO Framework:** AI should promote inclusion, bridge gaps rather than widening them, and respect linguistic and cultural diversity in educational contexts.